-BOT-118 Basic Communication Skills for Business
+BOT-118 Basic Communication Skills for Business 3 Units: 54 hours of lecture, per term, SC, DG, CSU

 This course is designed to help students develop the skills necessary to communicate effectively in a professional business environment.
 The focus will be on communicating properly, clearly and concisely, both orally and in writing.
 Students will learn to prepare basic business documents, including letters, memos and short reports; to use basic technology to communicate, including email; and to present short oral presentations.
 The course will also contain an introduction to employment communication, including resumes, application letters and interview skills.